Google Voice is getting an upgrade

 Google’s somewhat aging VoIP calling service, Google Voice, is preparing to roll out a significant update, the company has confirmed.
 Several Google Voice users this week reported seeing an upgrade link touting “the new Google Voice” on the web version of the service, along with a link that would let them try it out.
 Clearly, the message was posted too early because the upgrade didn’t come through when the link was clicked.

-However, its existence has been an encouraging sign for Google Voice customers, many who have felt as if the service has been abandoned in favor of Google’s many newer efforts in the communications space, including Hangouts, and more recently, messaging apps like Allo and Duo.
+However, its existence has been an encouraging sign for Google Voice customers, many of whom have felt as if the service has been abandoned in favor of Google’s many newer efforts in the communications space, including Hangouts, and more recently, messaging apps like Allo and Duo.

 According to the Droid Life blog, which was one of the first to see the upgrade link appear, the banner popped up at the top of the screen when they logged into their account, with a message that read: “The new Google Voice is here.
 TRY NOW.”
 But when they tried it, the page just refreshed and they remained on the current user interface.